cybertraining-dsc/su21-reu-364/project/index.md

 title: "Project: Hand Tracking with AI"
 linkTitle: "Hand Tracking"
 tags: ["project", "reu", "ai", "object recognition", "image processing", "computer vision"]
-description: "In this project we study the ability of an AI to recognize letters from the American Sign Language alphabet."
+description: "In this project we study the ability of an AI to recognize letters from the American Sign Language (ASL) alphabet.
+We use a Convolutional Neural Network and apply it to a dataset of hands in different positionings showing the letters 'a', 'b', and 'c' in ASL.
+With this we build a model to recognize the letter and output the letter it predicts."
 author: David, Umanzor
 github_url: https://github.com/cybertraining-dsc/su21-reu-364/edit/main/project/index.md
 resources: